 Introduction to Data Entry Standards

-If you are planning to implement a CRM system this is the perfect time to look at data entry standards!
 The success of the CRM system will be greatly enhanced by considering how your business is best served by its customer data.
-Ideally you carry out this review before the data is loaded and your user base gets hands on with the system.
+Ideally, you carry out this review before the data is loaded and your user base gets hands-on with the system.

 If your CRM system is already in place, then some effort may be required to get your data into the most efficient format but carrying out this task and setting up data entry standards should yield results in terms of enhanced performance and cost savings.